 A proposal is often created from scratch using the File menu or toolbar, but it is also possible to read in an existing project from disk or from the archive.
-Previously-submitted proposals will be in Phase 2 and cannot be used to create a new proposal as is.
+Previously-submitted proposals that have been retrieved from the archive will be in Phase 2 and cannot be used to create a new proposal as is.
 However, they can be read in and converted to new (unsubmitted) Phase-1 Proposals using an option in the File menu.
-As well as normal Phase-1 Proposals, there is also the possibility to open a Director's Discretionary Time (DDT) proposal using the corresponding menu or toolbar item.
-The rest of this chapter is essentially identical for normal and DDT proposals, the only obvious difference being the bars in the GUI that have the same colour as the icon backgrounds.
+There is also now an option to open a previously submitted project as a DDT proposal.